-CBD INFUSED POUCHES featuring tangy bursts of sour orange and tart lemon.
-Crafted using all natural (thc free, tobacco free & nicotine free) ingredients.
+CBD infused pouches flavored with a balanced mix of sweet and cool mints sensations.
+Crafted using all natural, thc free, tobacco free & nicotine free ingredients.
 Smokeless, Discreet & Fast-Acting.
-Buying from Finland?
+Buying elsewhere in Europe?
 Click here.

 This item contains 1 single tin, Each Tin Containing:

 150 mg water dispersible CBD / 10 mg CBD per pouch / 15 pouches